-Temp.= Ambient temperature; Rad.= Radiation;WS= Wind speed.
+Temp.= Ambient temperature; Rad.= Radiation; Hum.= Humidity; WS= Wind speed.

 Statistical analyses

-In order to calculate the synthetic parameter for the climate characterisation of the observation days, we ran a PCA with the R software (R Studio 4.2.3) using the FactoMineR package (Lê, Josse & Husson, 2008).
+In order to calculate a synthetic parameter for the climate characterisation of the observation days, we ran a PCA with the R software (R Studio 4.2.3) using the FactoMineR package (Lê et al., 2008).
 We used a total of 364 days over the three years and considered the climatic parameters over the 8h-20h time slot.
 The final PCA involved temperature, radiation and humidity, which were well represented on the 1st dimension and explained 77% of the variance (Kaiser-Meyer-Olkin score, KMO=0.70).
 As wind speed was the only variable represented on the second dimension, it was considered on its own, as an explanatory variable, for subsequent analyses.
 For the rest of the document, the 1st dimension of the PCA (i.e. the coordinates of each day on this dimension) will be named TRH value (for temperature, radiation, humidity).
 For interpretation, as TRH value increases, climatic conditions move towards higher temperature and radiation and lower humidity.
 These TRH values for observations days are presented in Table 1.
 The TRH values of all days as well as the outputs of the PCA are presented in Appendix 1 and 2.

 We performed the other analyses with the SAS® Enterprise Guide (7.1 version) software, completed with the XLSTAT (2020.3.1) software for non-parametric analyses when conditions for parametric ones were not satisfied.